davidcalikes/Marvelous-Matching/docs/README.md

 - __Thanks__

-    * Kasia Boguka: Code Institute Cohort Facilitator.

-        I'd like to thank Kasia for reminding of the correct date this project was due.
-Good save Kasia!

-    * Richard Wells: Code Institute Mentor.

-        Richard's expertise during this project was invaluable and my project benefitted greatly due to his mentorship.
-        Learning from a professiona like Richard and watching how he can manipulate code and research solutions in real time has been hugely beneficial... thanks man!

     * The pupils of St Mary's Special School.

-        For obvious reasons I cannot record the names or images of any of the pupils who enjoyed manually testing Marvelous Matching.
-But they all belong here nonetheless and have my greatest thanks.
+        For obvious reasons I cannot record the names or images of any of the pupils who enjoyed manually testing Marvelous Matching, but they all belong here nonetheless and have my greatest thanks.

     * Mr Declan McCoy: Vice Principal, St Mary's Special School.

-        Declan is always supportive when I approach hime with new ideas and he was 100% behind this project from the start.
-I'd like to thank Declan for the oppertunity to discover if I could actually develop an actual working product.
+        Declan is always supportive when I approach him with new ideas and he was 100% behind this project from the start.
+I'd like to thank Declan for the opportunity to discover if I could actually develop an actual working product.

     * Caoimhe Brady: Class 5 Teacher.